 Through a skillful combination of interaction-promoting activities, which you carry out both asynchronously in Moodle and synchronously in online meetings, you can ensure more social inclusion for your students. – It's easier for them to participate, provide feedback, and work cooperatively on assignments.

-The E-Learning blog regularly updates tips and examples from teaching practice on the use of Moodle at the TU Darmstadt.
-In the current blog post series “Blitzlichter digitaler Lehre” (flashes of digital teaching), some instructors report on their partly new and creative use of Moodle in the corona-related online teaching.
+The E-Learning blog regularly provides tips and examples from teaching practice on the use of Moodle at the TU Darmstadt.
+For example, in the series of articles “Flashes of Digital Teaching,” some teachers report on their creative use of Moodle in online teaching.